-These "when I days, record music, I do the songs as if they're about me.
-For the person listening, I let them decide if it's something they could've experienced, too, because music can be as true for the listener as it is for the singer...to do that, I have to really dig down in order to get to any kind of emotion.
+These days, "when record music, I do the songs as if they're about me.
+For the person listening, I let them decide if it's something they could've experienced. because music can be as true for the listener as it is for the singer...to do that, I have to really dig down in order to get to any kind of emotion.
 You can't just sing, you have to feel it.